Installing wood flooring on landings between two sets of stairs.

 #1801 stair Nosing- 3 1/4″ on the inside, 4.25″ overall with a 1″ x 1″ front bullnose

-In other words we ship lengths of hardwood flooring that are typically between 36″ and 54″ long.. or whatever you need to cover the landing with hardwood flooring continuously from the right side to the left.
+Thus every strip of hardwood flooring runs continuously from the right side of the step to the left.
 In this way, you will not need to splice any of the flooring and it will end up looking almost exactly like your treads.

 The biggest advantage is that then you can stain all your steps, nosing and the unfinished flooring for your landing at the same time….. everything in your hallway will then match.